 Companies in the financial solutions sector are among the biggest companies of entry-level candidates.
 That’s why most financial employers currently have some sort of graduate employment method to discover new graduates that are just entering the workforce.

 While that alone is an excellent beginning, it’s not enough to be competitive in such a congested job market, let alone to maintain momentum once you bring them onboard.
-Have a procedure in place for hiring university graduates, however, do not quit at just hiring them.
-Make a continual effort to work with refining their skills as well as nurturing them into future leaders that will certainly propel your company forward.
+Have a procedure in place for hiring university graduates, however, do not stop at just hiring them.
+Make a continual effort to refine their skills and nurture them into future leaders that will certainly propel your company forward.
 As Richard Branson famously said, “Train people well enough so they can leave, treat them well enough, so they don’t want to.”

 Fact: 68% of Millennials in the financial sector said that while companies talk about diversity, they felt that opportunities weren’t equal for all.

 Fact: 38% Financial services organizations communicate their diversity strategy and diverse employees via their social media channels.

 #6: Develop a corporate alumni network

 Recruitment isn’t all about young employees and graduates, there should be just as strong a focus on hiring mid-career professionals.
 Lots of former workers left the industry during the economic downturn and never came back out of concern of history repeating itself.
 But why burn a bridge that doesn’t need to be burned?

 It is an excellent idea to keep in touch with talented professionals with a view to developing a corporate alumni network that allows you to reach former employees who left under favourable circumstances.
 Take into consideration producing a networking group on LinkedIn or Facebook that you can make use of to communicate with former staff that may become rehires.